J4unty/microbit-Scrolling-Game/README.md

 * New asteroid creation routine based on level.
 * Endless Loop while crashing into astroids on a high level.
+* Sometimes the minifaction is broken, because it uses a variable twice inside the same function.
+Also don't use one char long variables, becuase it sometimes chooses them as replecement variable names.
+Maybe add a test funcation which checks the minified before a Compilation.

 ## License